 How to apply

-Applications for Stage 1 of the 20th CRC selection round are now open and close at 5.00pm (AEST) on Tuesday, 3 July 2018.
+The application period for the 20th CRC selection round closed at 5.00pm (AEST) on Tuesday 3 July 2018.

 |Stage 1 Open||Stage 1 Close||Stage 2 Open||Stage 2 Close||Outcomes Expected||Funding From|